-Note: Some Roku TVs, depending on where you live and other factors, show you an introductory video filled with some great hints and tips.
-If you're not interested in viewing this video, press on the remote control to exit to the Roku TV Home screen.
+If your TV is connected to the Internet: To ensure you have a great TV experience, we'll show you an introductory video filled with some great hints and tips.
+If you're not interested, press HOME to exit the video and go to the Roku Home screen.

-When you finish Guided Setup, and whenever you press (a) on the remote control, the Home screen greets you.
+When you finish Guided Setup, and whenever you press $\widehat{\mathbf{h}}$ on the remote control, the Home screen greets you.